CodyNicholson/Software_Development_Process/06_Design_Patterns/6_Choosing_A_Design_Pattern.md

 To choose a design pattern you must first make sure that you:

-1. Understand your design context.What are you designing, and what are the issues involved with this design?What are the problems you need to solve?
+1. Understand your design context.What are you designing, and what are the issues involved with this design?
+What are the problems you need to solve?

 2. Examine the patterns catalog